GMISS

-The Global Maritime Information Sharing Symposium (GMISS) is an annual event hosted by the National MDA Coordination Office (NMCO) to align US Government outreach to the maritime industry and improve and increase industry-government maritime information sharing partnerships.
+The Global Maritime Information Sharing Symposium (GMISS) is an annual event hosted by the National MDA Coordination Office (NMCO) to align U.S. Government outreach to the maritime industry and improve and increase industry-government maritime information sharing partnerships.

 Background

-Maritime information sharing has been demonstrated as an effective means of improving security, safety and environmental protection, while increasing efficiency and reducing friction for legitimate commerce.
-The policies that govern the use and sharing of information by the U.S. federal government are being revised in order to permit and promote information sharing.
-GMISS gives the maritime industry an ongoing forum to help shape the development of maritime information sharing policies.
+Maritime information sharing has been demonstrated as an effective means of improving security, safety, and environmental protection, while increasing efficiency and reducing friction for legitimate commerce.
+The policies governing the U.S. federal government's use and sharing of information are being revised to permit and promote information sharing.
+GMISS provides the maritime industry with an ongoing forum to help shape the development of maritime information-sharing policies.

 Symposium Framework

 This annual symposium brings together representatives of the private sector, non-governmental organizations, and government agencies to collaborate on a global system of maritime information sharing.